-Update as of May 20, 1:00pm PT: This article has been updated to reflect the SBA and Treasury’s latest guidance on PPP loan forgiveness.
+Update as of June 26, 5:00 PT: This article has been updated to reflect the latest official guidance on PPP loan forgiveness.

 You just got the email that your Paycheck Protection Program (PPP) loan was approved—congrats!
 Getting this far is a major accomplishment and warrants some serious celebration (homemade frosé anyone?).

 But being approved for a loan is just the start of your PPP journey.
 Now, it’s time to strategize how you’ll use the funds to keep your business going while ensuring that you qualify for loan forgiveness.
 Below, we’ve put together a step-by-step guide for how to budget your loan funds and keep your expenses organized so your loan forgiveness application is a breeze.